 Learning English & Improving Vocabulary

 The activity was based around a large-scale image of a human body on the floor.
 One half of the body was a female and the other half a male.
-After the children enjoyed a fun painting/coloring activity, they were asked to pick-up paper cards with positive, negative, and neutral words to describe the two separate genders.
-The paper cards had two sides, with descriptive words in English, and also translated in German.
+After the children enjoyed a fun painting/colouring activity, they were asked to pick-up paper cards with positive, negative, and neutral words to describe the two separate genders.
+The paper cards had two sides with descriptive words in English and also translated in German.
 The children had to think about personality traits, career, family life, hobbies, and the living environment of the woman and man.

 Through Observation: The Primary School children had a pre-determined understanding of the roles of man and woman in society.
-I saw a repetitive pattern in the choice of words, and it was interesting to see how the Early Years are developing their thinking and influencing one another.
+I saw a repetitive pattern in the choice of words, and it was interesting to see how the younger ages are developing their thinking and influencing one another.

 Creativity in Education